snowplow/documentation/docs/first-steps/tracking/index.md

 :::note Limits

 Keep in mind that some of our offerings have limits on the number of events you can send:
-* For BDP Cloud, there is a default cap of 60 events per second and a total of 80m events per month
 * For Try Snowplow, there is cap of 50 events per second.
 Any events above this cap will be dropped
 * For Open Source, the default setup is sized for around 100 events per second